-The First Year Experience program for freshman and transfer students is having Time Management workshop’s on February 10th at 11:00am and February 11th at 2:00pm in the University Student Union Room 205.
-Study Strategy workshops will also occur on February 24th at 1:00pm in the University Student Union Room 205 and February 25th at 11:00am in the University Student Union Room 303.
-For more information, visit the First Year Experience website.
+The First Year Experience program for freshman and transfer students is having Stress Management workshop’s on Tuesday March 10th at 1:00pm in the USU room 205 and Thursday March 19th at 11:00am in the USU room 303.
+For more information about the FYE program and upcoming workshops, visit the First Year Experience website.

 Newsletter by Zion Smith